WeblateOrg/weblate/docs/admin/install.rst

 .. literalinclude:: ../../weblate/examples/apache.conf
     :language: apache

-This configuration is for Apache 2.4 and later.
-For earlier versions of Apache, replace `Require all granted` with `Allow from all`.

 .. note::

     Weblate requires Python 3, so please make sure you are running Python 3